Definitions and Interpretation

 (13.1) If either party is prevented from fulfilling its obligations under this Agreement by reason of any supervening event beyond its control including but not limited to war, national emergency, flood, earthquake, strike or lockout (other than a strike or lockout induced by the party so incapacitated), the failure of editing software or any other third party systems, failure of storage devices, extreme weather, power outages, failure of ISP or telecoms, the party unable to fulfil its obligations shall immediately give notice of this to the other party and shall do everything reasonably in its power to resume full performance.

 (13.2) Subject to Sub-clause 13.1 above neither party shall be deemed to be in breach of its obligations under this Agreement.

 (13.3) Each party shall not be liable to pay to the other damages for any breach of this Agreement and all expenses and costs incurred by that party in relation to a Force Majeure event.

 (13.4) If and when the period of such incapacity exceeds 6 months (or by the very nature of the Force Majeure event, is incapable of rectification) then this Agreement shall automatically terminate unless the parties first agree otherwise in writing.

 14, Relationship of Parties

-Nothing in these terms shall render the Company or the Operatives an employee, agent or partner of the Client and neither the Company nor the Operatives shall hold themselves out as such.
+Nothing in this Agreement shall render The Company or the Operatives an employee, agent or partner of the Client and neither The Company nor the Operatives shall hold themselves out as such.